groovy-sky/azure-spoke-checker/README.md

 * The application processes this data and generates an easy-to-understand, detailed report.
 * The report checks if the Spoke is correctly connected to the Hub, whether each subnet is linked to the right UDR, if NSGs are correctly configured, and if the DNS is on an approved IP list.

-## Real-World Application

-For example, in a real-world scenario, a network administrator could use Azure Spoke Checker to automate manual checks of the network, saving valuable time and reducing the chance of human error.
-It could also help ensure that the network is secure and compliant with company policies by checking UDRs, NSGs, and DNS settings.
-If there are any connectivity or configuration issues, the tool can aid in troubleshooting by identifying potential problems.
-Finally, it provides a useful report that documents the Spoke VNet's configuration, useful for both current and future reference.
-Purpose

-Azure Spoke Checker was designed to:

-* Increase efficiency and accuracy by automating manual checks of network configurations, saving time and reducing errors.
-* Promote compliance and security by verifying important network settings such as UDRs, NSGs, and DNS.
-* Assist in troubleshooting and diagnostics by uncovering potential issues with connectivity or configuration.
-* Provide reporting and documentation of the Spoke VNet's configuration for reference and auditing purposes.

 ## Related materials